bpython/curtsies/readme.md

 `Terminal.get_event()` waits for a keypress or other event, such as window change or interrupt signal.
-To see what a keypress is called, try `python -m fmtstr.terminal` and play around.
+To see what a keypress is called, try `python -m curtsies.terminal` and play around.
 Key events are unicode strings, other events inherit from events.Event.

 The `get_event` method takes an optional argument for how to name keypresses, which is 'curses' by default.
 Note that curses doesn't have nice names for many key combinations, so you'll be putting thing like '\xe1' for option-j and '\x86' for ctrl-option-f.
-If you don't need curses compatibility, you can pass 'fmtstr' for this argument to receive events like "<Ctrl-Meta-J>" and <Option-l>.
+If you don't need curses compatibility, you can pass 'curtsies' for this argument to receive events like "<Ctrl-Meta-J>" and <Option-l>.
 Pass None for this parameter to do no rewriting of keypresses.

 All together now